yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 #### **Corporate Information Factory**:

 In this approach the DWH is designed and developed following a *top-down* workflow.
 The DWH is composed of a *Central data repository(core dwh)* where data is stored as related tables in *3 Normal Form (normalization)* including the *departmental data marts* that are created and supported by the core dwh.
-The data marts and associated OLAP cubes are distinctly separated from the C-DWH.
-It is considered a *data driven* approach because the the C-DWH is developed *without considering the core business requirements or business processes*.
-As a result it does not provide any standard as to how the C-DWH should be, as this strongly depends on the *company's business, culture, economy and technology*.
+The data marts and associated OLAP cubes are physically separated from the C-DWH.
+It is considered a *data driven* approach because the the C-DWH is developed on the basis of the *business requirements*.
+Considering this, there are other *three* organizational dimensions to take into account when implementing this method.
+These are: *company's cultural orientation, economy viability and technological infrastructure*.
 See image on page 35 of the course book.

 ![CIF Framework](./img/cif_framework.png "Corporate Information Factory Framework")